Aims of the Course

 - To allow students to explore the reasons for the creation of fascist states in twentieth century Europe and their ultimate demise, as well as an awareness of the struggles of the poor in the nineteenth and twentieth century Britain and the emergence of public health reform.

 - To equip students with an awareness of the historic origins of issues in the modern day, such as; racial hatred, political extremism, the provision of social welfare and government reactions to epidemics.

 - To improve students’ skills as independent learners and critical, reflective thinkers, as well as their ability to make judgements based on historical evidence, demonstrated through a piece of coursework produced in Year 13.

 - To equip students with many transferable skills including the ability to write well, confidently debate about the past and process complex information.

-In Year 12 you will study two papers for AS Level which follow Route G: Nationalism, Dictatorship and Democracy in 20th Century Europe:
+In Year 12 you will study two papers which follow Route G: Nationalism, Dictatorship and Democracy in 20th Century Europe:

 - Paper 1: Germany and West Germany, 1919-1989.

 - Paper 2: The Rise and Fall of Fascism in Italy, c.1911-1946.